 Sun Hotel formerly known as The Little Inn made famous by Chas.
 Dickens in his travels thro' Kent Built 1503

-, Canterbury, United Kingdom where he wrote about
+, Canterbury, United Kingdom where they wrote about

 Young Charles Dickens twice lived in this house 1815-16 and 1828-31 a few doors from the Cleveland Street Workhouse Dickens's first London home

-22 Cleveland Street, London, United Kingdom where he was
+22 Cleveland Street, London, United Kingdom where they was

 The Thomas Ingoldsby Richard Harris Barham was born in 1788 at 61 Burgate, across the road from this Wetherspoon pub.
 Using the pen name of Thomas Ingoldsby, he wrote The Ingoldsby Legends which first appeared in 1840 in a periodical edited by Charles Dickens.

-St George's Street, Canterbury, United Kingdom where he was
+St George's Street, Canterbury, United Kingdom where they was